 The Top 15 Questions We Are Asked By Separating Couples

-We've prepared a list of the most common questions we recieve when dealing with divorce cases in Scotland.
+We've prepared a list of the most common questions we recieve from clients going through divorce proceedings in Scotland.

 1. How quickly can I get a divorce?

 You need 3 things before you can apply for a divorce:

 (a) Agreement with your partner with regard to any children under the age of16,